FreshDirect: 2013–2020: Move to The Bronx, market expansion, acquisition

 In July 2018, the company formally opened its administrative and warehouse center in the Bronx.
 The event was attended by local political leaders as well as New York Senator Senator Chuck Schumer.
 At the same time, FreshDirect experienced a number of reliability problems that damaged its reputation and cost the company market share.
 Many of these problems were traced back to issues within the Bronx warehouse.
-While what the New York Times called "Stages a Comeback" did not bring back 2017's 66% share of market, FreshDirect was still holding a 46% share, more than double that of the next largest competing firm.
+While what The New York Times called "Stages a Comeback" did not bring back 2017's 66% share of market, FreshDirect was still holding a 46% share, more than double that of the next largest competing firm.

 Just months later, in September 2018, co-founder and CEO Jason Ackerman suddenly resigned.
-David McInerney was named as Ackerman's replacement and was added to the board of directors.McInerney was among the original co-founders of FreshDirect.
-He had previously served as FreshDirect’s chief merchandising officer.
+David McInerney was named as Ackerman's replacement and was added to the board of directors.
+McInerney was among the original co-founders of FreshDirect.
+He had previously served as FreshDirect's chief merchandising officer.
 He initially joined FreshDirect as a chef, creating the kitchen, bakery, and pastry operations in 2000.
 A graduate of the Culinary Institute of America at Hyde Park, McInerney had worked in the kitchens of noted chefs including Bernard Loiseau and David Bouley early in his career.
 Under McInerney's guidance, FreshDirect developed relationships with suppliers to move food quickly from its source to the customer.
 One such effort was the Montauk Dayboat Fishing Program, which launched in 2004 through a partnership with a fish market in Montauk, New York.

 As of 2019, FreshDirect held 68% of the online grocery delivery market share in New York City.
 Other competitors included Instacart (13%), Peapod (9%) and Amazon Fresh (9%).

 Acquisition

 In the fall of 2020, Netherlands-based food retailer Ahold Delhaize announced their intention to acquire a controlling interest in the company.
 Centerbridge Partners, a private equity firm, would hold 20% of FreshDirect, which would retain its brand identity and continue to operate its Bronx warehouse and headquarters.

-Following the acquisition, Dave Bass was named Managing Director of FreshDirect, replacing McInerney.
+Following the acquisition, Dave Bass was named managing director of FreshDirect, replacing McInerney.
 Bass was charged with overseeing all operations including budgeting and setting growth targets.
 Bass previously led merchandising for Peapod Digital Labs, a unit of Ahold Delhaize USA.
 He also had senior positions at Food Lion and Hannaford Bros.

-In August of 2022 the company ended service to Philadelphia and Washington, DC.
+In August 2022 the company ended service to Philadelphia and Washington, DC.

+In November 2023, Getir acquired FreshDirect at an undisclosed price.